Last Updated on 12/08/2025

 Let’s be clear about what you shouldn’t do if you’re thinking about purchasing backlinks:

-• Don’t purchase backlinks from Fiverr, Upwork, Freelancer, or any other website offering cheap tasks.
+- Avoid purchasing backlinks from Fiverr, Upwork, Freelancer, or any other website that offers cheap tasks.
 The cost is low for a reason.
 Such websites almost always sell poisonous link spam that causes more harm than benefit.

-• Don’t purchase backlinks from any link network, such as private blog networks (PBNs), or any website that openly sells links.
-These kinds of sponsored links get a rather harsh smack from Google if they can find them.
+- Avoid purchasing backlinks from link networks, such as private blog networks (PBNs), or websites that openly sell links.
+These kinds of sponsored links receive a rather harsh penalty from Google if they can be found.

 These link-building experts might offer a risk far more significant than any potential profit.